j03m4r/Sound-Scout/README.md

 # Sound-Scout
 Discover music people really listen to!
 React Native x Django application.

+## Overview
+Sound Scout utilized React Native/Expo in conjunction with Django.
+The whole goal of Sound Scout was to manipulate popular music service APIs to create a streamlined method of discovering music.
+We wanted to create a familiar, TikTok adjacent interface and this was perhaps our most pronounced success.
+We focused on incorporating the Spotify API into the project due to it's ease of integration.
+Upon completion of a prototype we experimented with deployment using Zappa and AWS.

 ## Features
 * TikTok Adjacent interface
 * Profiles & Friends